Troubleshooting AWS Errors

 Make sure you're configuring the correct IAM permissions for each bucket type.

-The SNS topic must be in the same region as your S3 log buckets.
-Multi-region setups require one SNS topic per region.
-See the Terraform template for guidance on multi-region configurations.
+The EventBridge rule (and its IAM role) must be in the same region as your S3 log buckets.
+Multi-region setups require the rule to be created in each region where you have buckets.
+See the Terraform template or manual setup for guidance on multi-region configurations.

 Multiple Errors From Same Root Cause